idekerlab/DrugCell/README.md

     * Python 2.7 or >=3.6
     * Anaconda
         * Relevant information for installing Anaconda can be found in: https://docs.conda.io/projects/conda/en/latest/user-guide/install/.
-    * PyTorch
+    * PyTorch >=0.4
-        * The current release of DrugCell model was trained/tested using PyTorch 1.4.0
         * Depending on the specification of your machine, run appropriate command to install PyTorch.
         The installation command line can be found in https://pytorch.org/.
+Specify **Conda** as your default package.
         * Example 1: if you are working with a **CPU machine** running on **MAC OS X**, execute the following command line:
         ```angular2
         conda install pytorch torchvision -c pytorch